nightbot/docs/control-panel/timers.md

 - *Chat Lines* - This is the minimum amount of chat lines (measured in lines per 5 minutes) required to activate the timer.
 This is useful in slow chats to prevent Nightbot from spamming in an empty channel.

+- *Alias* - If you want this timer to call a command, specify that command here.
+Note that the input passed to the listed alias is the message field above, so to pass data to the command you need to place it in the message field.
+You can also use most variables in the message field.

 **Note**: The timer will first wait the specified amount of time and then check to see if the specified number of chat lines have passed before displaying a message.
 This can account for timer messages not displaying after passing their interval.

 ### Managing Timers